Chihui8199/NTU-Assignments/README.md

 This repo contains most of my notes & revision material written during my undergraduate Computer Science degree at Nanyang Technological University, Singapore.
 I would like to credit all the professors, lecturers & tutors of the respective courses at NTU.

 Feel free to raise an issue or create a pull request if you find any typos/errors!
+All opinions  expressed herewith are strictly mine as a private citizen and has nothing to do with NTU.

 * Please use with your own discretion... not the best student out there :)